whole-tale/wt-design-docs/users_guide/environments.rst

 4. libOpenBlas
 5. yt

-For more information and technical details, visit
+For more information and technical details, visit the GitHub repositories below

   `The Whole Tale Jupyter Notebook Repository`_